Skip to content ↓

 Donations

-To facilitate this project, we will need to buy some new resources, move some things around on the playground and require some loose parts.
+To continue to facilitate this project, we will need to buy some new resources, and require further donations of loose parts.
 Loose parts are any materials that can be easily moved, combined, and incorporated into children's free play.
 The items we are looking for will enable us to enjoy a wider range of play experiences during playtime (see below for some examples):

 There are currently two green donation bins for any loose parts to be placed in, on the playground.